FREE SHIPPING on orders of $85 or more

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Moneypenny has been recorded under many different variations, including Moneypenny, Manypenny, Monypenny and others.

 This web page shows only a small excerpt of our Moneypenny research.
 Another 215 words (15 lines of text) covering the years 1180, 1200, 1296, and 1450 are included under the topic Early Moneypenny History in all our PDF Extended History products and printed products wherever possible.

 More information is included under the topic Early Moneypenny Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Moneypennys were some of the first of the immigrants to arrive in North America:

-Moneypenny Settlers in the United States in the 18th Century
+Moneypenny Settlers in United States in the 18th Century

-Moneypenny Settlers in the United States in the 19th Century
+Moneypenny Settlers in United States in the 19th Century